LittleRedHat/ehr_coding/README.md

 # ehr_coding
-repo for cikm2019 paper "EHR Coding with Multi-scale Feature Attention and Structured Knowledge Graph Propagation"
+coding for cikm2019 paper "EHR Coding with Multi-scale Feature Attention and Structured Knowledge Graph Propagation".
+The code is coming soon.